-“There are many reasons people leave their jobs, and most of the top reasons boil down to people being dissatisfied and disengaged with their work — or both.
-And, both of these are often within an organization’s control,” noted Crispina Wilson-Jones, a People operations executive at online learning and development platform Learnerbly.
+“There are many reasons people leave their jobs, and most of the top reasons boil down to people being dissatisfied and disengaged with their work — or both,” noted Crispina Wilson-Jones, previously a People operations executive at online learning and development platform Learnerbly.
+“And both of these are often within an organization’s control.”

-While every organization will have its own unique areas that need improvement, it’s important to keep the aforementioned key factors in mind as you create an employee retention strategy; you might find that some of them exist within your own company.
+While every company will have its own unique areas that need improvement, there are a few overarching trends HR leaders should be aware of.
+According to a study released by consulting firm McKinsey & Company, the top three reasons employees cited for leaving their jobs between April 2021 and April 2022 were a lack of career development and advancement opportunities (41%), inadequate total compensation (36%), and uncaring or uninspiring leaders (34%).
+It’s important to keep these three key factors in mind as you create an employee retention strategy; you might find that some of them exist within your own company.

 How to Create an Employee Retention Strategy

 In order to improve the employee experience at your organization, you need a strong employee retention strategy.
-Jumping right into creating new retention initiatives, while it may be tempting, will be a waste of your time, money, and effort if you don’t know exactly what issues are problematic for your workforce.
+While it may be tempting to start working on new retention initiatives right away, being too hasty can waste time, money, and effort, especially if you don’t know exactly what issues are problematic for your workforce to begin with.

-Before you even begin crafting your retention strategy, you’ll need to do some in-depth qualitative and quantitative research to better understand what underlying issues are present in your organization.
+Before you start crafting your retention strategy, you’ll need to do some in-depth quantitative and qualitative research to better understand what underlying issues are present in your organization.
 Here’s a detailed look at how you can conduct this research, and start to build an effective and efficient employee retention strategy.